ather-ops/CineSense-AI/README.md

 This repository is a daily-commit build log.
 Every day, one new capability is added to the pipeline.
 The final destination is a Chrome Extension that sits inside Netflix itself and replaces the search bar with a semantic engine.

-If you want to understand RAG (Retrieval-Augmented Generation) from first principles before exploring this repo, start here:

-**RAG Foundation:** [Cortex\_RAG](https://github.com/ather-ops/Cortex_RAG) — covers the complete embedding pipeline from one-hot encoding through SentenceTransformers, step by step.
+**RAG Foundation:** [Cortex\_RAG](https://github.com/ather-ops/Cortex_RAG) — learn the complete embedding pipeline from one-hot encoding through SentenceTransformers before diving into this repo.

 ---

 ## Why This Project Exists

 Most "recommendation engines" in portfolios are collaborative filtering wrappers around scikit-learn.
 CineSense AI is different.
-It is being built the way a production ML system is built: real vector store, semantic embeddings, sentence-level document chunking, compound metadata filtering, and a retrieval pipeline heading toward a live browser extension.
+It is being built the way a production ML system is built: real vector store, proper sentence-level chunking via NLTK, compound metadata filtering, and a retrieval pipeline heading toward a live browser extension.

 The goal is not to demonstrate that you can use a library.
 The goal is to build something that works in the real world.